 - PayPoint or Post Office

-What happens if I don’t pay my service charge?
+What happens if I choose not to pay my service charge?

-It is important you continue to pay so we can maintain and provide communal services.
+It is important you pay your service charge, so that we can maintain and provide your communal services.

 - Contact details in case of emergency